The Greenhouse Effect

 The extent of the spreading depends on the relationship between the gap width and the wavelength, with the effect being most pronounced when they are comparable in size.

-The author’s 1960s laboratory specialised in this aspect of the problem studying refraction / reflection, transmission and absorption.
-This was with continuous liquid phase rather than cloud droplets.
+The author’s 1960s laboratory specialised in this aspect of the problem studying refraction, reflection, transmission and absorption.
+This was simplified by using continuous liquid phase interfaces rather than cloud droplets.

-Even with a 'simple' continuous liquid phase the experimental observations are difficult to set up and interpret.
-As a result, the laboraatory only issued one (relevant?) paper on the arcane issue of the ‘Reflection Phase-shift Dispersion Relation’.
+Even with a 'simple' continuous liquid phase, the experimental observations are difficult to set up and interpret.
+As a result, the laboratory only issued one theoretically-oriented paper on the arcane issue of the ‘Reflection Phase-shift Dispersion Relation’.

 That some upcoming photon flux is absorbed within clouds is beyond question – but how much and by which mechanism is unclear.